arsaboo/beets-plexsync/README.md

   For example, to import the Global Top-100 Apple Music playlist, use the command `beet plexplaylistimport -m Top-100 -u https://music.apple.com/us/playlist/top-100-global/pl.d25f5d1181894928af76c85c967f8f31`.
 Similarly, to import the Hot-hits USA playlist from Spotify, use the command `beet plexplaylistimport -m HotHitsUSA -u https://open.spotify.com/playlist/37i9dQZF1DX0kbJZpiYdZl`

 * `beet plexplaylistclear`: allows you to clear a Plex playlist.
 Use the `-m` flag to specify the playlist name to be cleared in Plex.

+* `beet plexcollage`: allows you to create a collage of most played albums.
+You can use the `-i` flag to specify the number of days to be used (default is 7 days) and `-g` flag to specify the grid size (default is 3).
+So, `beet plexcollage -g 5 -i 7` can be used to create a 5x5 collage of the most played albums over the last 7 days.
+You should get a collage.png file the beet config folder.